 Step 4 Cut cream cheese into 1/2 inch cubes and add to spinach with cream.
 Lower heat to low and continue to stir until cream cheese is melted.

 Step 5 Mix spices together and sprinkle over spinach.
 Stir until combined.

 Step 6 Place in a serving bowl and sprinkle with a pinch of nutmeg.

 You will find spinach in two varieties including flat or smooth leafed spinach or savoy.
 Savoy comes as a crinkly leafed version or a semi-Savoy which has slightly curly leaves.

 Spinach retains its best flavor eaten fresh in a salad or when cooked from fresh or frozen sources.
-I generally avoid canned which takes me back to my childhood and school lunches with spinach included as a side dish.

 When selecting fresh spinach, look for bunches with bright green color and a sweet smell.
 Avoid yellowed, spotted, and limp selections.
 Look for thin leaves from younger plants and the spinach will have a tender texture and less bitter flavor.

 Greens, including spinach, will keep approximately 2-3 weeks in the refrigerator.
 If you won't spinach in a short period of time after purchasing, simply freeze it.